Electromagnetic and Exotic Moments in Nuclear DFT: ONE-BODY MOMENTS

 \subsubsection{Single-particle estimates, the Schmidt moments}

 The single-particle estimates offer a crucial perspective on analysing the electromagnetic interactions of the nucleus.
-These estimates are also significant for electromagnetic transitions, especially for the evaluation of transition strengths that define the so-called Weisskopf units (W.u.), (Reference~\cite{PhysRev.83.1073}), which are often utilised in experimental reports and databases.
+These estimates are also significant for electromagnetic transitions, especially for evaluating transition strengths that define the so-called Weisskopf units (W.u.)
+(Reference~\cite{PhysRev.83.1073}), which are often utilised in experimental reports and databases.

 The mathematical form of the magnetic dipole operator in Equation~\ref{eq:mu_qm_operator_total} does not involve radial coordinates of a single particle; thus, calculations of Equation~\ref{eq:mm_definition} are independent of the radial profile of the potential and radial quantum number $n$ of the single-particle wave function.
 If we consider the coupled total angular momentum single-particle wave functions characterised by the radial ($n$) orbital-angular-momentum $l$, total-angular-momentum $j$, and its projection $m$ quantum numbers, we obtain the following expressions, see derivation in the Supplemental Material (Reference~\cite{ARNPS-suppl}, Section~\ref{Schmidt}),